derhnyel/emoplay/README.md

 ### `pip install -r requirements.txt" : "required libaries installed"`,

-This will install the the neccesarry libaries need to run the application on your machine.
+This will install the the neccesarry libaries needed to run the application on your machine.
 ### `python app.py" : "python-scripts start"`,

 The app is built using `Flask` so this command Runs the app in Development mode.
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
 The page will reload if you make edits.